 Peanut Butter.
 This is a staple in my house at all times!
 Peanut butter is a great source of protein, and a very compact source of calories.
 It also provides essential fat and oil content.

-It’s packed with protein and essential fatty acids, as well as contains many essential vitamins and minerals (such as copper and iron).
-Just a couple tablespoons a day of peanut butter can help a person survive a period of limited food intake.
+It’s packed with protein and essential fatty acids, as well as contains many essential vitamins and minerals.

 3. Beverages